Stored procedures, triggers, and user-defined functions

 Consistency makes sure that the data is always in a valid state across transactions.

 Isolation guarantees that no two transactions interfere with each other – many commercial systems provide multiple isolation levels that can be used based on the application needs.

 Durability ensures that any change that is committed in a database will always be present.

 Scope of a transaction

-If a stored procedure is associated with an Azure Cosmos container, then the stored procedure is executed in the transaction scope of a logical partition key.
-Each stored procedure execution must include a logical partition key value that corresponds to the scope of the transaction.
+Stored procedures are associated with an Azure Cosmos container and stored procedure execution is scoped to a logical partition key.
+Stored procedures must include a logical partition key value during execution that defines the logical partition for the scope of the transaction.
 For more information, see Azure Cosmos DB partitioning article.

 Commit and rollback